endjin/Endjin.RecommendedPractices.NuGet/docs/testing/Testing.md

 You can optionally specify the local repository path as the second argument.
 (It defaults to `C:\dev\NuGetLocal`).

-You can use this by adding a `NuGet.config` file to any .NET solution folder with these contents:
+You can use the local package feed by adding a `NuGet.config` file to any .NET solution folder with these contents:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>